-- (a) Solicit, in order to divert from the Bank, Origin or any affiliate thereof (or any successor) any business by influencing or attempting to influence or soliciting or attempting to solicit any customers of the Bank, Origin or any affiliate (or any successor) or any particular customer with whom the Bank, Origin or any affiliates thereof (or any successor) had business contacts in the one-year period immediately preceding Executive's termination or with whom Executive may have dealt at any time during Executive's employment by the Bank, Origin or an affiliate thereof (or any successor): but, however, this restriction shall not apply to any circumstance where any customer of the Bank, Origin, or any affiliate (or any successor) desires to do business or does business with Executive as a result of its own decision without solicitation from Executive.
-The provisions of this Subsection (i) shall apply in the parishes and counties listed in the Exhibit A attached hereto and made a part hereof, as the same may be amended from time to time.
-The parties agree that Exhibit A may be amended from time to time by the Bank, which amendments shall be presented to Executive in writing and shall be deemed accepted by Executive if Executive remains employed by Bank on the third (3rd) business day following receipt of any such amendment. - (b) Recruit, solicit, attempt to hire, or assist any other person to hire any employee of the Bank, Origin or any affiliates thereof (or any successor) or any person who was an employee of any of the foregoing in the six (6) months immediately preceding Executive's termination of employment, or solicit or encourage any employee of any of the foregoing to terminate employment; however, this restriction shall not apply to any circumstance where any employee of the Bank, Origin, or any affiliate (or any successor) desires to become employed or does become employed with Executive as a result of his or her own decision without solicitation from Executive. - (c) Assist any person in any way to do, or attempt to do, anything prohibited by the foregoing.
-The provisions of this Section 6 shall survive any termination of this Agreement.
+- (a) Solicit, in order to divert from the Bank, Origin or any affiliate thereof (or any successor) any business by influencing or attempting to influence or soliciting or attempting to solicit any customers of the Bank, Origin or any affiliate (or any successor) or any particular customer with whom the Bank, Origin or any affiliates thereof (or any successor) had business contacts in the one-year period immediately preceding Executive's termination or with whom Executive dealt at any time during Executive's employment by the Bank, Origin or an affiliate thereof (or any successor); provided, that this restriction will not apply to any circumstance where any customer of the Bank, Origin, or any affiliate (or any successor) desires to do business or does business with Executive as a result of its own decision without solicitation from Executive.
+The provisions of this Section 5(a) will apply in the parishes and counties listed in the Exhibit A to this Agreement, which is made a part hereof, as the same may be amended from time to time.
+Exhibit A may be amended from time to time by the Bank to include the parishes and counties in which the Bank is doing business, which amendment(s) will be presented to Executive in writing and will be become effective and binding on Executive remains employed by Bank on the third business day following the date on which notice of the amendment is duly given under this Agreement. - (b) Recruit, solicit, attempt to hire, or assist any other person to hire any employee of the Bank, Origin or any affiliate thereof (or any successor) or any person who was an employee of any of the foregoing in the six months immediately preceding Executive's Termination of Service, or solicit or encourage any employee of any of the foregoing to terminate employment; provided, that this restriction will not apply to any circumstance where any employee of the Bank, Origin, or any affiliate (or any successor) desires to become employed or does become employed with Executive as a result of his or her own decision without solicitation from Executive. - (c) Assist any person in any way to do, or attempt to do, anything prohibited by the foregoing.

+The provisions of this Section 5 will survive any termination of this Agreement.

-7. Definitions.
+6. Definitions.

-For purposes of this Agreement, the following terms have the meanings given them in this Section 7.
+For purposes of this Agreement, the following terms have the meanings given them in this Section 6.

-- (a) "Cause" means - (i) The willful continued failure by Executive to substantially perform Executive's duties after a demand for substantial performance is delivered to Executive that specifically identifies the manner in which the Bank and Origin in good faith reasonably believe that Executive has not substantially performed Executive's duties, and Executive has failed to resume substantial performance of Executive's duties on a continuous basis within fourteen (14) days of receiving such demand; - (ii) The willful engaging by Executive in conduct which is demonstrably and materially injurious to the Bank, Origin, and/or any affiliate thereof, monetarily or otherwise; or - (iii) Executive's conviction of a felony or conviction of a misdemeanor which materially impairs Executive's ability substantially to perform Executive's duties.
+- (a) "Cause" means: - (i) The willful continued failure by Executive to substantially perform Executive's duties after a demand for substantial performance is delivered to Executive that specifically identifies the manner in which the Bank and Origin in good faith reasonably believe that Executive has not substantially performed Executive's duties, and Executive has failed to resume substantial performance of Executive's duties on a continuous basis within 14 days of receiving such demand; - (ii) The willful engaging by Executive in conduct which is demonstrably and materially injurious to the Bank, Origin, and/or any affiliate thereof, monetarily or otherwise; or

+(iii) Executive's conviction of a felony or conviction of a misdemeanor which materially impairs Executive's ability substantially to perform Executive's duties.

-For purposes of this definition, no act, or failure to act, on Executive's part shall be deemed "willful" unless done, or omitted to be done, by Executive not in good faith and without reasonable belief that Executive's action or omission was in the best interest of the Bank, Origin and/or any affiliate thereof.
+For purposes of this definition, no act, or failure to act, on Executive's part will be deemed "willful" unless done, or omitted to be done, by Executive not in good faith and without reasonable belief that Executive's action or omission was in the best interest of the Bank, Origin and/or any affiliate thereof.